 The big difference this time around is that the Switch is void of any type of this game so far, that is until Mario Party hits the Switch later in the year.
 As a kids game and a party game Go Vacation does a great job, yes it’s simplistic both in graphical style and gameplay but that’s the appeal, anyone can jump in and have a go, and I guess that was the charm of Wii Sports all those years ago.
 It’s strange that something which worked so well in bringing the masses to a console on the Wii has not been picked up by Nintendo for their Switch console.

-For £35 I think Go Vacation is a decent purchase, particularly for those of you with kids, it’s also a great title for playing with your friends when you’re too pissed top play a game which requires any kind of finger dexterity.
+For £35 I think Go Vacation is a decent purchase, particularly for those of you with kids, it’s also a great title for playing with your friends when you’re too wasted to play a game that requires any kind of finger dexterity.